EPFL-bADAboum/website/question1.md

 <!-- Oscaro: Why ? -->

-Well, you see, humans are very complex and they might not treat all movies the same way, they might be biased.
+Well, you see, humans are very complex creatures and they might not treat all movies the same way, they might be biased.
 For instance, maybe that they have nostalgia for older movies and that they will naturally judge them less severly than todays movies (and vice-versa).
 Also, not all movies are popular and the number of votes mights influence the ratings.
 We must take that into account.